 OIST Café is a casual science information session to introduce the OIST PhD program, Research Internship, and other workshops.
 What do cutting-edge research and education look like?
 What are the qualification and criteria to get into Graduate School?
 What are the career options after the graduation?
-OIST members such as PhD students, OIST Alumni and admissions officers will meet you to answer all your questions!
+OIST members such as PhD students and admissions officers will meet you to answer all your questions!

-This session will be in Japanese.
-The program will start off with OIST general introduction, PhD & Research Internship admission process, financial support and student life followed by the panel discussion by 2 OIST PhD students.
+This session will be done in Japanese.
+The program will start off with a general introduction of OIST, PhD & Research Internship admission process, financial support and student life followed by a panel discussion by two OIST PhD students.

 Featuring Current Student

-Tatsuki Hamamoto (OIST PhD student, Year of 2020)
+Rengo Yoshioka (OIST PhD student, Year of 2021)

 Rengo was born in Nagano and raised in Saitama.
 After graduating from the Tokyo University of Agriculture and Technology with a bachelor’s degree in Environmental Science, he enrolled in the Master's program of the Graduate School of Bio-Applications and Systems Engineering at the same university, where he studied photoreaction mechanisms of molecular complexes.
 After a five-month research internship at OIST (Organic Optoelectronics Unit, PI: Associate Professor Ryota Kabe), he entered OIST through the Pathway to PhD program at OIST.
 Currently, he is engaging in research on organic long-persistence luminescence in the Organic Optoelectronics Unit.
 “On my days off, I enjoy playing tennis and taking pictures.
 Surrounded by many researchers, PhD students, and the beautiful ocean, this is a great place to do research."

 When you complete the registration, Zoom link will be sent to your email address automatically.
 If you do not receive it, please contact here.